 I was explaining how marvelous my diminutive, relatively new sports car was handling through the curves on Route 519 in northern Morgan County.
 My passenger seemed distracted.
 It could have been because he was thinking “uh-oh”.

 We were driving to school on a Sunday afternoon on our way back to Morehead State University in 1977.
-My passenger was a good friend and he was in the left seat of my 1970 MG Midget.
+My passenger was a good friend and he was in the right seat of my 1970 MG Midget.
 It was his maiden voyage in my British Racing Green classic two-seater.
 His mother told him earlier, “I’m glad you are riding back to school with someone respectable.”
 These words were spinning around in my thoughts as we were spinning around on the narrow two lane road.

 Figure skaters and dancers are taught to keep their eyes moving ahead of the spin so as not to get the “swimmy head”.
 As we were pirouetting across the pavement, my eyes saw trees…fence…trees…fence…trees…fence.